-Every day, millions of Filipinos use an ATM to access their savings and checking accounts.
-With a debit or ATM card, account holders can withdraw money, check their account balance, and even transfer money to other bank users.
+Every day, millions of Filipinos use ATMs to access their savings and checking accounts.
+With a debit or ATM card, account holders can withdraw money, check their account balance, and transfer money.
+However, these transactions can be costly if you don't know the ATM fees in the Philippines.

 To help you learn more about ATM fees in the Philippines and how they can affect you financially, here are a few things to note.